rbowsley/lamplighthelp/source/16-12-6_Global_Settings-_Security_Settings.markdown

 #### Restrict operators below manager level to only view "my users" they are linked to.

    This turns on the 'My user' restriction.
-As explained above, it will limit anyone with a staff, data entry or reception level of access to the system, so that they can only see the profiles of people and organisations they are linke to by a 'my user' relationship.
+As explained above, it will limit anyone with a staff, data entry or reception level of access to the system, so that they can only see the profiles of people and organisations they are linked to by a 'my user' relationship.

 #### Restrict operators below manager level to only view {{activity}} and {{linked case}} records linked to the "my users" they are linked to.

-   Similar to the above restriction, this restricts access to all {{work}} and other {{activity}} records so that those with the lower level of access will onloy be able to see records relating to people who are linked to them with a 'my user' relationship.
+   Similar to the above restriction, this restricts access to all {{work}} and other {{activity}} records so that those with the lower level of access will only be able to see records relating to people who are linked to them with a 'my user' relationship.
 This relates to the main menu options under 'activity -> view'.

 #### If using "my users" restriction above, should newly added profiles be made a "my user".